MULTI-PURPOSE COMMUNITY ACTION AGENCY, INC.

 Multi-Purpose Community Action Agency has been providing services to elderly clients over the age of 60 since 1974.
 Programs are designed to improve the quality of life for the elderly and to help them maintain an independent life style for as long as possible.

-We are so excited to have our Senior Centers open once again!
-We are planning many fun and interesting activities for our participants.
+We plan many fun and interesting activities for our participants.
 Each day from 10 AM to 2 PM participants can play games, exercise, craft, enjoy educational programs, socialize, and enjoy presentations on subjects that are relevant to seniors in a fun environment.
 Outings to interesting places are also planned.
 So, come join in the fun at our Shelbyville Senior Center, Taylorsville Senior Center, or Shepherdsville Senior Center.
 To make a reservation or obtain more information, please call the center in the county that you are interested in attending.

 If you can volunteer to help us deliver meals and activities, please contact your local senior center.
 Staff are available to take calls.